Kongo religion: General beliefs

 The religion of the Kongo is deeply complex.
 According to historians John K. Thornton and Linda M. Heywood, "Central Africans have probably never agreed among themselves as to what their cosmology is in detail, a product of what I called the process of continuous revelation and precarious priesthood..."
 However, the Kongo people had a consensus view amongst themselves, with traditional religious thought best developed in the northern Kikongo-speaking area.
 There is plenty of description about Kongo religious ideas in the Christian missionary and colonial era records, but as Thornton states, "these are written with a hostile bias and their reliability is problematic".

 Generally, these traditions are oral rather than scriptural and passed down from one generation to another through folk tales, songs, and festivals, include belief in an amount of higher and lower gods, sometimes including a supreme creator or force, belief in spirits, veneration of the dead, use of magic and traditional African medicine.
 Bakongo mythology, like other nearby traditional religions, can be described as animistic with various polytheistic and pantheistic aspects.
 This includes the worship of tutelary deities, nature worship, ancestor worship and the belief in an afterlife.
-While some religions adopted a pantheistic worldview, most follow a polytheistic system with various gods and spirits.
+While some religions adopted a Panentheistic worldview, most follow a polytheistic system with various gods and spirits.